 - Take a look at the other programs the colleges offer.
 Many students change their major during their first year or even their second year.
 If you do change your mind, you should have an acceptable alternative.

-If you are still undecided about your career goals or how to choose want to major in, make sure the colleges on your list offer programs in a couple of fields that you are at least a little bit interested in.
+If you are still undecided about your career goals or what to major in, make sure the colleges on your list offer programs in a couple of fields that you are at least a little bit interested in.

 Some schools offer exploratory programs, which may be a great option for you.
 Add these to your list too if you are still undecided about your major.